Cursor vs Claude Code: IDE vs CLI Compared (2026)

 | Primary AI Model Quality (MMBENCH score)(points out of 100) | 88 (Claude 3.5) | — |

-| Open Source | No (proprietary) | — |
+| Open-Source | No (proprietary) | — |

 | Local Model Support(boolean) | No | — |

-| Programming Languages Supported(count) | 50+ | — |
+| Programming Languages Supported(languages) | 50+ | — |

 | Input Types Supported | Code, text, file references | — |